tencentyun/intlcloud-documents/yehe_doc/安全/Web 应用防火墙/操作指南/BOT 与业务安全/BOT 设置/BOT 管理/智能分析/智能统计_intl_en.md

   - Mode: The probability thresholds of the metrics vary with different detection modes.
 	 - If the detection mode is quite strict, the detection rate is higher, but the detection accuracy is lower.
      - If the detection mode is quite loose, the detection rate is lower, but the detection accuracy is higher.
-     - The Auto mode is a mode produced by bot behavior management using the historical website traffic patterns.
+     - The Auto mode is a mode produced by bot traffic management using the historical website traffic patterns.
 This mode switches from Loose to Strict automatically according to the bot situation of the website.
     - On/Off: It controls whether to enable feature metrics.
 If one feature metric is disabled, it will not be counted toward the bot score.

 ## Best Practices